 Almost every platform that follows a Bring-Your-Own-Database directive is compatible with MySQL, and every applicable mainstream modern programming language has conventions for interacting with a MySQL database.

-MySQL is now a commercially-copyrighted entity owned by Oracle, with the free community edition shipping as MariaDB, so be sure that the enterprise features that now ship with MySQL are key to your business outcomes, and that the free and open source MariaDB isn’t a better choice.
+more popular community version is MariaDB.
+If you go with enterprise MySQL, be sure that the enterprise features are key to your business outcomes, and that the community version, or the free and open source MariaDB, isn’t a better choice.

 When Monty Widenius sold MySQL to Oracle, he also forked the codebase into a free database project known as MariaDB.
 Since MariaDB remained freely redistributable and was essentially a drop-in replacement for MySQL, it became immediately popular overnight, and currently sits at #12 on the DB-Engines list of most popular databases.